The Bankrate promise

 Who should have indemnity insurance?

-In terms of auto coverage, indemnity insurance from an auto insurance company is required in most states, excluding New Hampshire and Virginia.
-However, outside of state-required levels of liability, maintaining a full coverage policy can help avoid the financial burden of paying for vehicle damage out of pocket.
+Having indemnity from a car insurance company in the form of coverage is required in most states.
+However, outside of state-required levels of liability, carrying higher liability limits than the required minimums and maintaining a full coverage policy can help avoid the financial burden of paying for vehicle damage out of pocket.

 You may want to consider purchasing indemnity insurance if one of the following is true: